momori256/momori.dev/blog/organize-rust-integration-tests-without-dead-code-warning.md

 This idea comes from [Zero To Production In Rust](https://www.lpalmieri.com/posts/skeleton-and-principles-for-a-maintainable-test-suite/#sharing-test-helpers) and [Delete Cargo Integration Tests](https://matklad.github.io/2021/02/27/delete-cargo-integration-tests.html).

 But why does this work?
-The reason is hidden Cargo's convention.
+The reason is implicit Cargo's convention.

 ## Cargo's Convention

 As Cargo follows convention-over-configuration rules, it treats some files or folders specially by default, such as `src/main.rs` or `tests`. `tests/<subdirectory>/main.rs` is a special file as well, and it enables integration tests to have multiple source files.
-We can confirm that `<subdirectory>` is used as the name of executable in the way mentioned above:
+We can confirm that `<subdirectory>` is used as the name of the executable:

 ```
 ❯ ./target/debug/deps/integration_tests-ca7ad20fbad0fa3b